ddmarshall/IBL/sphinx/source/index.rst

 .. include:: ../../README.rst

-Welcome to pyBL's documentation!
+Welcome to IBL's documentation!
 ================================

-**pyBL** is a Python library to model the viscous effects on surfaces using the integral boundary layer method.
+**IBL** is a Python library to model the viscous effects on surfaces using the integral boundary layer method.
 This method is intended for flows with relatively thin boundary layers that are attached.
 It takes an inviscid boundary layer edge velocity (in a variety of forms) along with some configuration